Atlanta Dream

-The Atlanta Dream are an American professional basketball team based in Atlanta, playing in the Eastern Conference in the Women's National Basketball Association (WNBA).
+The Atlanta Dream are an American professional basketball team based in the Atlanta metropolitan area.
+The Dream compete in the Women's National Basketball Association (WNBA) as a member of the Eastern Conference.
 The team was founded for the 2008 WNBA season.
-The team is owned by real estate investors Larry Gottesdiener, Suzanne Abair and former Dream player Renee Montgomery.
+The team is owned by real estate investors Larry Gottesdiener, Suzanne Abair, and former Dream player Renee Montgomery.
 Although the Dream share the Atlanta market with the National Basketball Association's Hawks, the Dream is not affiliated with its NBA counterpart.
 The Dream play at the Gateway Center Arena in College Park, Georgia.

-The Dream has qualified for the WNBA Playoffs in eight of its thirteen years in Atlanta and has reached the WNBA Finals three times.
+The Dream has qualified for the WNBA Playoffs in ten of its seventeen years in Atlanta and has reached the WNBA Finals three times.
 The franchise has been home to many high-quality players such as University of Louisville standouts Angel McCoughtry and Shoni Schimmel, former Finals MVP Betty Lennox, and Brazilian sharpshooter Izi Castro Marques.
 In 2010, the Dream went to the WNBA Finals but fell short to Seattle.
 They lost to the Minnesota Lynx in the 2011 and 2013 WNBA Finals.

-Franchise history
+History

-Joining the League (2008)
+Joining the league

-Before the success of the United States women's basketball team in the 1996 Olympic Games, the American Basketball League had interest in placing a women's professional basketball team in Atlanta as early as 1995.
+Before the success of the United States women's basketball team in the 1996 Olympic Games, the American Basketball League had an interest in placing a women's professional basketball team in Atlanta as early as 1995.
 Eight of the twelve Olympians played on ABL teams when the league began play in October 1996.
 The Atlanta Glory played at Forbes Arena and lasted two seasons before folding before the start of the 1998–99 season, which would be the ABL's final.

 Atlanta had been mentioned as a possible future city for WNBA expansion, but efforts did not come together until the beginning of 2007 when an organizing committee with Atlanta businesswomen/men and politicians began the effort to attract an expansion team.
 The inability of the Atlanta Hawks of the NBA to draw crowds was a concern of the WNBA, and the committee kicked off an effort in February 2007 to gain volunteers and petition signatures.
-Philips Arena (now State Farm Arena), the Gwinnett Arena (now Infinite Energy Arena) and Alexander Memorial Coliseum (now McCamish Pavilion) were candidates for venues.
+Philips Arena, The Arena at Gwinnett Center, and Alexander Memorial Coliseum were candidates for venues.
 By May 2007, the committee had over 1,000 pledges for season tickets, although the goal was 8,000 season tickets in ninety days.
 By July the committee had 1,200 commitments and began searching for an owner.

 On October 16, 2007, it was reported that Ron Terwilliger, an Atlanta businessman and CEO of a national real estate company would be the future owner of an Atlanta franchise.
-The next day, at a news conference at Atlanta's Centennial Olympic Park, WNBA president Donna Orender made the announcement that Atlanta would officially be granted a WNBA expansion franchise.
+The next day, at a news conference at Atlanta's Centennial Olympic Park, WNBA president Donna Orender announced that Atlanta would officially be granted a WNBA expansion franchise.